Practice these fishing techniques and increase your survival odds!

 Fish caught using this technique includes amberjack, rainbow runner, GT, yellowfin tuna, grouper, and yellowtail.
 Try your hand at jig fishing and learn how to with this From the Waters Edge TV video.

 - 🐟 DROP WATER SHAPE FOR ICE FISHING: Drop-water shape and lead material.6 different kinds of fishing jig,total 26pcs.
 The life-like swimming action is effective in freshwater and saltwater fishing.
 Vivid colors will bring amazing response and more attractive to fishing targets.

 - 🐟 SHARP AND DURABILITY: The hook is sharp and durability .
 Made of high quality carbon steel which gives the lure its weight.
 The mechanically-sharpened barbed hook point ensures a better penetration and increases the hook-ups.

 - 🐟 ATTRACTIVE DESIGN: More realistic,body coating with vivid pattern,bright color,can reflect light from all angles.Fishing jig head features premium solid colors and highly detailed paint finishes that replicate natural colorization process keeping the hook bright and attractive to both freshwater and saltwater fish!

 There are two methods for spinning.
 One involves a popper, which is a floating material with a cylindrical shape and a flat head.
-The popper is thrown into the water, creating a splash in order to attract bigger fish.
+The popper is cast into the water, creating a splash, thus attracting bigger fish.